amitmerchant1990/reverie/ethicsreviewertutorial.md

 Acknowledgements
 -----------------

-This document was drafted by Amanda Stent and reviewed and edited by Tim Baldwin, Anna Rogers and members of the ACL Ethics Committee.
+This document was drafted by Amanda Stent and reviewed and edited by Tim Baldwin, Anna Rogers, the NAACL 2022 ethics chairs Kai-Wei Chang and Diyi Yang, and members of the ACL Ethics Committee.